 A perfect waterfront sunset run near the Kansai Airport in Izumisano City.
 Multiple options, including ~7 km or ~11 km routes along mainly waterfront paths.

-The paths along the Han River (Han-Gang) are one of the most popular running spots in Seoul.
+The 100+ km of paved multi-use paths along both sides of the Han River (Han-Gang) are among most popular running spots in Seoul.
 A wonderful greenbelt, with various loop options involving the bridges and great river views.
-South side is a seamless 5k.
+The paths run below the bridges.

 One of the most famous spots in Shanghai.
 The Bund is a pedestrian path along the Huangpu River, with views of skyscrapers on one side and the wharf on the other.
 It's 1.6 km (1 mile) in each direction.